adam-p/yesterday-i-learned/python.md

 * Python3's type hinting [enforces nothing](https://www.python.org/dev/peps/pep-0484/#the-meaning-of-annotations).
 For the same reason, they called it annotations.
 For really enforcing these rules, consider [mypy](http://mypy.readthedocs.org/en/latest/duck_type_compatibility.html).
 * Splicing indices don't have to be integers... at least not now. `[1,2,3][:None]` returns a copy of `[1,2,3]`, just as `[1,2,3][:]` would.
 * Python's `foo = set()` has an `update(bar)`, too.
 It just adds what's in `bar` into `foo`.
+* Comparing any integer outside [-5, 256] with `is` is [incorrect](http://stackoverflow.com/a/306353/1558430): "The current implementation keeps an array of integer objects for all integers between -5 and 256, when you create an int in that range you actually just get back a reference to the existing object."

 [bitbucket]: https://bitbucket.org/jsbueno/lelo/src/ab9837ef82001329c421afbfe7e0759c6ec0f16d/lelo/_lelo.py?at=master
 [djangoproject]: https://docs.djangoproject.com/en/dev/intro/tutorial01/#creating-a-project